 The Island by Mia Silverton

 Justified text is always the way to go.
-It visually gives the book alignment on the page and looking at what we did for The Island, the paragraph looks satisfyingly aligned even if some words may be hanging loose, it still looks readable.
+What it means is giving your left and right margins, clean edges.
+It visually gives the book, alignment on the page and looking at what we did for, The Island, the paragraph looks satisfyingly aligned even if some words may be hanging loose.
+At the end of the day, it still looks readable!

 When it comes to short articles like this, not justifying your text is completely alright.
 But to avoid making your readers feel scattered, we justify it so they really focus and enjoy the work you put into your novel.